 - To be covered, care must be Medically Necessary and appropriate and, unless approved in advance by your PCP and HNE, provided by an In-Plan Provider. - Some services are not covered. - For some services, you are responsible for meeting a Deductible before the Plan pays benefits.
-Copays and Coinsurance do not count toward the Deductible. - Many services require you to pay a Copay at the time of service. - There are three levels (or Tiers) of Copays for providers with these specialties: Allergy/Immunology, Cardiology, Dermatology, Endocrinology, Gastroenterology, General Surgery, Hematology/Oncology, Nephrology, Neurology, Obstetrics/Gynecology, Ophthalmology, Orthopedic Surgery, Otolaryngology (Ear Nose and Throat doctors), Podiatry, Pulmonology, Rheumatology and Urology. - Some services require you to pay Coinsurance.
+Copays and Coinsurance do not count toward the Deductible. - Many services require you to pay a Copay at the time of service. - There are two levels (or Tiers) of Copays for specialists and ambulatory surgery copays. - Some services require you to pay Coinsurance.